 William Wade Drakes (b.1856) and Annie Maria Drakes, née Smith, (b.1877), with their daughters Mary (b.1904) and Annie (b.1901) at Hoe Hill Farm, Swinhope, Lincs.

 In 2010, there were two 'Drakes' farm-cart signs on display at the Wheelwright's Workshop

 at The Village Museum, Church Farm, Church Road South, Skegness, PE25 2HF, though the owners were farmers, not wheelwrights.
 This unique little museum, then run by Lincolnshire County Council, was threatened with closure, despite an excellent good group of volunteer supporters who work there for the benefit of all.
-I am delighted to say that in 2001 it is run as an open-air museum by local volunteers.
-Please visit their website for further information: Church Farm Village Museum
+I am delighted to say that in 2001 it was being run as an open-air museum by local volunteers.
+See their website: Church Farm Village Museum

 These signs belonged to: ‘Reuben Drakes, (1881-1928)’ & ‘Basil Reuben Drakes & William John Drakes, (his sons)’, who farmed at Roseville Farm, Swaby, Lincs., until the 1930s.